-Currently, Northwest Youth Services provides a drop-in center in downtown Bellingham for youth that helps connect them with services and provide shelter during cold weather.
+Currently, Northwest Youth Services provides a drop-in center for Youth that helps connect them with services and provide shelter during cold weather.
 There are on-site vocational counselors and housing specialists working to improve their situations while they come and have something to eat and warm up.
-However, because it is located in Bellingham, it may be challenging for youth to utilize their services, especially in light of sporadic bus service to and from Bellingham (see Transportation above).

-The City of Ferndale contributes \$4,000 a year to the Northwest Youth Services Teen Court as part of its organizational grant program.
+The City of Ferndale contributes \$4,000 a year to the Northwest Youth Services Teen Court as part of our organizational grant program.